 Pet owners have been using cannabis and cannabis-derived products for several years, through a range of techniques.
 Some are relatively safe, and others carry a high risk of accidental toxicity.
 The most commonly used method is through the use of liquid oils or tinctures that allow for gradual titration of the dose.
 Other methods include the use of capsules, edible pet treats (NOT human treats that may contain other toxins such as chocolate, xylitol, or raisins), topicals, and transdermals.
 Whichever way a person chooses to treat their pet, they should always discuss their decision with their veterinarian.

 Obviously, treatments involving smoke should be avoided, as the smoke is irritating to most pets (not to mention the difficulty of getting most pets to participate willingly).

-The use of concentrates, while potentially beneficial, also carry a greater risk of toxicity given the difficulty of controlling the dosage, and the frequent lack of knowledge as to the exact content.
-Concentrates may also contain unwanted, and potentially dangerous residues, depending on the extraction technique utilized.
+The use of concentrates, while potentially beneficial, also carries a greater risk of toxicity given the difficulty of controlling the dosage, and the frequent lack of knowledge as to the exact content.
+Home-prepared and illicit concentrates may also contain unwanted, and potentially dangerous residues, depending on the extraction technique utilized.

 Edibles which contain other toxins (such as chocolate and raisins) should be avoided.
 These products can also have very high levels of THC, and increase the risk of toxicities.